Updates available for Java 8 and 11, as of Apr 16 2019

 Which Java can I use with the version of CF I have installed?

-Which version of Java you can use (8 or 11) depends on what version of CF you are using, and also what CF update has been applied to that CF instance.
+Which version of Java you can use (8 or 11, or higher) depends on what version of CF you are using, and also what CF update has been applied to that CF instance.
 Again, as for how to install a new or updated Java version and tell CF to use it, I cover that in a later question here.

 In brief, Adobe has always supported using the latest Java update (point release) of a major Java version which is supported by that version of CF. That phrase can easily confuse folks, so read on for how that works out practically for you.